VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart6Chapter19.md

 Before adding a new column, you should set the number size of the structure `GRIDCELLDATAHEADE` and the number buff point to the caption of the column.
 The number `len_buff` is the length of the caption.
 Adding a row is same as adding a column.
 But the number size is the height of the new row.

-`GRIDCELLDATA` structure is to set the attributes of the row, column and cell in `GridView`, which is used by many messages, such as `GRIDM_SETCELLPROPERTY`, `GRIDM_GETCELLPROPERTY`, `GRIDM_ADDROW` and `GRIDM_ADDCOLUMN` etc.
+`GRIDCELLDATA` structure is to set the attributes of the row, column and cell in Gridview, which is used by many messages, such as `GRIDM_SETCELLPROPERTY`, `GRIDM_GETCELLPROPERTY`, `GRIDM_ADDROW` and `GRIDM_ADDCOLUMN` etc.

-style field in the `GRIDCELLDATA` structure is the style of cell.
+The `style` field in the `GRIDCELLDATA` structure is the style of cell.
 Every times, when you set, you should point out which type is among below options:
 `GV_TYPE_HEADER`, `GV_TYPE_TEXT`, `GV_TYPE_NUMBER`, `GV_TYPE_SELECTION` and
 `GV_TYPE_CHECKBOX`.
 It can be used with cell style, such as `GVS_READONLY` etc.

-content field also can point to other structures, which are `GRIDCELLDATATEXT（text` cell）, `GRIDCELLDATANUMBER（data` cell）, `GRIDCELLDATASELECTION（combo` boxes cell）, `GRIDCELLDATACHECKBOX(selection` cell).
+The `contentThe ` field also can point to other structures, which are `GRIDCELLDATATEXT（text` cell）, `GRIDCELLDATANUMBER（data` cell）, `GRIDCELLDATASELECTION（combo` boxes cell）, `GRIDCELLDATACHECKBOX(selection` cell).
 The definition and the meaning of every member are: